• Skip to primary navigation

 • The perfect side dish – goes great with any meal, even for the holidays!

-• Simple ingredients – just a few pantry ingredients that you likely already have.
+• Simple ingredients – butternut squash plus a few pantry ingredients that you likely already have.

-Is it better to bake or steam the squash?
+Is it better to bake or steam butternut squash?

 Boiling/steaming the squash will require you to peel and cut the squash and it will remove some of the flavor and nutrition in the squash as well.
 Now if you are short on time then boiling the squash is much faster and will take you about 15 minutes once you peel and cut the squash into cubes.